Skip to main content

 Bank Accounts

 Bank accounts cover everyday cash accounts.
-They don't feed into the Investments planning module, but their balances count toward goals and overall net worth.
+They don't feed the Investments planning module, but their balances count toward goals and overall net worth.

 Subtypes